Updated April 26, 2025

 Black Box Testing

 During black box testing, the tester must employ various methods to gather information about the target system, such as conducting network scanning, port scanning, and vulnerability scanning.
 These techniques help to identify potential entry points and vulnerabilities that could be exploited.
 The tester then attempts to exploit these vulnerabilities, gaining unauthorized access to the system.
-By successfully breaching the system’s defenses, the tester can provide valuable insights into the weaknesses that need to be addressed.
+By successfully breaching the system’s defenses, the tester can provide valuable insights into the weaknesses that must be addressed.

 White Box Testing

-White box testing, also known as clear box testing, involves the tester having full knowledge of the target system’s internals.
+White box testing, also known as clear box testing, involves the tester’s full knowledge of the target system’s internals.
 This type of testing simulates an insider threat, enabling the tester to evaluate the effectiveness of internal controls and identify vulnerabilities that may not be apparent from an external perspective.
 The tester is provided with detailed information about the system’s architecture, network infrastructure, and security controls.

 Grey Box Testing

-Grey box testing is particularly useful in scenarios where organizations want to evaluate the security of their systems from the perspective of a trusted insider who may have limited access to sensitive information.
+Grey box testing is instrumental in scenarios where organizations want to evaluate the security of their systems from the perspective of a trusted insider who may have limited access to sensitive information.
 It helps organizations understand the potential risks associated with insider threats and the effectiveness of their security controls in mitigating those risks.

 The Process of Penetration Testing